Lengthy prison terms for 3 who aided Whitmer kidnap plotter

 JACKSON, Mich.
 (AP) — A judge on Thursday handed down the longest prison terms so far in the plot to kidnap Michigan’s governor, sentencing three men who forged an early alliance with a leader of the scheme before the FBI broke it up in 2020.

-Joe Morrison, Pete Musico and Paul Bellar did not have a direct role in the conspiracy but were members of a paramilitary group that trained with Adam Fox, who faces a possible life sentence in a separate case in federal court.
+Joe Morrison, Pete Musico and Paul Bellar were not charged with having a direct role in the conspiracy.
+But they were members of a paramilitary group that trained with Adam Fox, who separately faces a possible life sentence on Dec.
+27 for his federal conviction.

 The trio was convicted in October of providing material support for a terrorist act, which carries a maximum term of 20 years, and two other crimes.

-Musico was sentenced to a minimum of 12 years in prison, followed by Morrison at 10 years and Bellar at seven.
-They will be eligible for parole after serving those terms.
+Musico was sentenced to a minimum of 12 years in prison, followed by his son-in-law Morrison at 10 years and Bellar at seven.
+They will be eligible for release after serving those terms, but any decision rests solely with the Michigan parole board.

-Gov. Gretchen Whitmer spoke in a recorded video before Jackson County Judge Thomas Wilson set the sentences, saying the actions of the three was a “threat to democracy itself.”
+Speaking in a recorded video, Gov. Gretchen Whitmer urged Judge Thomas Wilson to “impose a sentence that meets the gravity of the damage they have done to our democracy.”

+“A conspiracy to kidnap and kill a sitting governor of the state of Michigan is a threat to democracy itself,” said Whitmer, who added that she now scans crowds for risks and worries “about the fate of everyone near me.”

 Wilson presided over the first batch of convictions in state court, following the high-profile conspiracy convictions of four others in federal court.
 Fox and Barry Croft Jr. were described as captains of an incredible plan to snatch Whitmer from her vacation home, seeking to inspire a U.S. civil war known as the “boogaloo.”